JonnyBro/beatrun-courses-server/README.md

 # Beatrun Courses Database Server

+> [!WARNING]
+> Only the backend is used, frontend does not work with the current backend implementation.

 Beatrun Courses Database written in [TypeScript](https://typescriptlang.org/).\
 For the backend we are using [fastify](https://fastify.dev) and for the frontend we are using [Vue 3](https://vuejs.org/).\
 \